-If cash is short or if you just prefer making your own products, you can make an easy scalp mask at home.
-Try this:
+If cash is short or if you just prefer making your own products, you can easily make a scalp mask at home.

 Honey is one of nature’s best offerings for beauty.
-It contains antioxidants2 and is also a humectant, meaning it attracts water which is great news for dry, flaky scalps.
+It contains antioxidants and is also a humectant, meaning it attracts water, which is great news for dry, flaky scalps.6

 Dry scalps can happen to us all.